 But there are offences associated with bankruptcy for which debtors may be prosecuted.

 Most offences relate to dishonesty or failure to tell the trustee about income or property.

 There is also an offence related to gambling or hazardous speculation, and another for incurring credit which it was clear you could not pay.
 Both relate to events that happened in the two years immediately prior to bankruptcy.

 If you are concerned about any of these issues, talk to your financial counsellor or get legal advice.

 There are situations where declaring bankruptcy is your best option

 - You will not have sufficient money to live on if you make all the monthly repayments you are required to make to your creditors;

-- You do not have assets that could be sold to repay the debts (for example you rent your home and your only other asset is a car worth about $4000);
+- You do not have assets that could be sold to repay the debts (eg you rent your home and your only other asset is a car worth under $8100, as at September 2020);

 - You have sought advice from a free and independent financial counsellor and explored other alternatives; and

 - You understand and can live with the restrictions that bankruptcy will bring now and in the future.